Despite the hectic nature of modern lives, most of us acknowledge the importance of taking the time to invest in our physical health and/or fitness.

-Several years ago, I had the opportunity to work for a non-profit organization which focuses on providing mental health support and learned firsthand of how crucial it is to maintain a good state of mental health.
+Several years ago, I had the opportunity to work for a non-profit organization that focuses on providing mental health support and learned firsthand how crucial it is to maintain a good state of mental health.

-More importantly, having good mental health not only prevents us from developing mental health issues, it also enhances our ability to live our very best lives.
+More importantly, having good mental health not only prevents us from developing mental health issues, but it also enhances our ability to live our very best lives.

 1. Set aside some “me” time

-Whether it’s taking a leisurely walk in the park, having bubble baths, watching movies, reading a book or playing with your pet, dedicating time to indulge on something you enjoy is a must to maintain a good emotional health and well being.
+Whether it’s taking a leisurely walk in the park, having bubble baths, watching movies, reading a good book, or playing with your pet, dedicating time to indulge in something you enjoy is a must to maintain good emotional health and overall wellbeing.

 2. Share your story

-If you find yourself unable to divulge your feelings and emotions to someone you know and would be more comfortable to talk to a third party, do seek out and make an appointment with a mental health professional (counselor, therapist, psychologist etc.) or call up a mental health support hotline available in your area.
+If you find yourself unable to divulge your feelings and emotions to someone you know and would be more comfortable talking to a third party, do seek out and make an appointment with a mental health professional (A counselor, therapist, psychologist, etc.) or call up a mental health support hotline available in your area.

 3. Express Gratitude

-We can express our gratitude by saying our list of “Thank Yous” verbally before starting out our day every morning, writing it on a gratitude journal or simply by quietly expressing gratitude for things and people we are thankful for as we go about our day.
+We can express our gratitude by saying our list of “Thank Yous” verbally before starting out our day every morning, writing it in a gratitude journal, or simply by quietly expressing gratitude for things and people we are thankful for as we go about our day.

 4. Get Adequate Sleep

-Though the amount of sleep needed differ from one person another, on average adults need about 7-8 hours of uninterrupted sleep every night to function optimally and be in a prime state of mind to make important decisions.
+Though the amount of sleep needed differs from one person to another, on average, adults need about 7-8 hours of uninterrupted sleep every night to function optimally and be in a prime state of mind to make important decisions.